pulumi/pulumi/sdk/go/common/resource/plugin/provider-implementers-guide.md

 resource by calling the resource's provider's `Delete` method with the resource's ID and last refereshed state.

-The diagram below summarizes the resource lifecycle.
+The diagram below summarizes the custom resource lifecycle.

 ![Resource Lifeycle Diagram](./resource_lifecycle.svg)